-How do I make a comment?
+How do I make a comment

-You can comment via two methods:
+You can comment online via Public Access or by post:

 - View planning applications and comment via Public Access

-- Comment by post: Planning Development, Havant Borough Council, Public Service Plaza, Civic Centre Road, Havant, Hampshire, PO9 2AX
+- Comment by post: Planning Development, Havant Borough Council, Public Service Plaza, Civic Centre Road, Havant, Hampshire, PO9 2AX.

 What can I comment on?